ofekbarshalom/Python/Fluppy_Bird_AI/README.md

 # Flappy Bird AI with NEAT and Genetic Algorithm

-This project showcases the power of **Genetic Algorithms** combined with the **NEAT (NeuroEvolution of Augmenting Topologies)** algorithm to teach an AI how to play the game of Flappy Bird.
-Over generations, the AI evolves to improve its ability to pass through pipes by making smarter decisions.
+This project demonstrates the use of **Genetic Algorithms** and the **NEAT (NeuroEvolution of Augmenting Topologies)** algorithm to evolve an AI that plays Flappy Bird.
+The AI learns to improve its gameplay over generations through evolution.

 ## Key Features

-- **NEAT Algorithm:** The AI uses the NEAT algorithm to evolve neural networks that control the bird's movement.
-NEAT allows the structure of the neural networks to grow and change over time, optimizing both the topology and weights of the network.
+- **NEAT Algorithm:** The AI is powered by NEAT, which evolves neural networks by optimizing both their structure and their weights over time.

-- **Genetic Algorithm:** This project is powered by a genetic algorithm, simulating the process of natural selection.
-Over multiple generations, the AI learns by keeping the "fittest" birds and allowing them to pass on their traits through mutation and crossover, improving their performance with each iteration.
+- **Genetic Algorithm:** The project uses a genetic algorithm to simulate natural selection, where the fittest birds are selected to reproduce and pass on their traits to the next generation, improving with each iteration.

 ## Installation